rlfagan/IBMTealeaf/README.md

   ###### Using MD5
   Instead of `pod 'IBMTealeaf'` or `pod 'IBMTealeafDebug'` in your Podfile, please use `pod 'IBMTealeaf/MD5'` or `pod 'IBMTealeafDebug/MD5'`

+  ###### Important Note
+  Please do use $(inherited) flag in your application target's "Other Linker Settings" This will ensure all the pods are linked correctly.

+  When your application starts, MD5 and SHA512 hashing libraries print their versions in the console log.
+Forgetting to set $(inherited) flag can be one reason for it.
+If MD5 or SHA512 is not linked properly, Tealeaf will use built-in SHA256 default algorithm.

 You may read more about Hashing Libraries [here](https://developer.goacoustic.com/acoustic-exp-analytics/docs/hashing-libraries-for-computing-unique-ids-md5-sha256-and-sha512)